niclindb/Git-Mastery/README.md

 ## 🚀 About The Project

-**GitGud** is an interactive learning platform designed to help developers master Git through hands-on practice.
-While traditional tutorials often rely on passive learning, GitGud provides a fully simulated Git environment where you can:
+**GitMastery** is an interactive learning platform designed to help developers master Git through hands-on practice.
+While traditional tutorials often rely on passive learning, GitMastery provides a fully simulated Git environment where you can:

 - Execute real Git commands in a safe sandbox
 - See immediate visual feedback
 - Progress through structured, bite-sized challenges
 - Learn Git intuitively through gamification

-Whether you're a complete beginner or looking to level up your Git skills, GitGud offers an engaging, interactive approach to learning this essential developer tool.
+Whether you're a complete beginner or looking to level up your Git skills, GitMastery offers an engaging, interactive approach to learning this essential developer tool.

-**🌐 Visit GitGud at [www.gitmastery.me](https://www.gitmastery.me) to start your journey!**
+**🌐 Visit GitMastery at [www.gitmastery.me](https://www.gitmastery.me) to start your journey!**

 ###### No registration needed!